etherisc/staking-ui/README.md

 Create a `.env.local` file in the root directory of the project.
 Have a look a the `.env.example_local` file for the required environment variables of a setup running again a local ganache chain.
 The minimum required variables are described below
 Then run the application in dev mode with `npm run dev`.

+## API services

+### Monitor

+The API `/api/monitor` can be used to check if the balance of the reward reserved and staking allowance are below the configured thresholds.
+If they are, the API will return a 500 error code.

+The threasholds can be changed using the environment variables `NEXT_PUBLIC_STAKING_ALLOWANCE_ALERT_BALANCE` and `NEXT_PUBLIC_REWARD_RESERVES_ALERT_BALANCE`.
+The values are expected to be in DIP.

 ## Dependencies

 ### Redis